 Yule: Honoring The Winter Solstice

-When the Sun enters Capricorn on or around December 21st, it signals the seasonal Solstice.
-Solstices and equinoxes are calculated when the Sun reaches 0 degrees of the cardinal signs: Aries, Cancer, Libra, and Capricorn, signifying the turning of the wheel into each new season.
-If you live in the Northern Hemisphere, the winter solstice is the shortest day of the year, where the dark presides over more of our waking hours.
-If you live in the Southern Hemisphere, it’s the opposite — the Sun shines longer than any other day.
+The Winter Solstice occurs the day the Sun enters the sign of Capricorn on or around December 21st.
+This marks the moment of the sun's direct passage over the Tropic of Capricorn, its southernmost point in the sky.
+Solstices and equinoxes are astronomically defined by the Sun's arrival at 0 degrees of the cardinal signs: Aries, Cancer, Libra, and Capricorn, signifying the turning of the wheel into each new season.
+In the Northern Hemisphere, the winter solstice brings the shortest day of the year, with daylight hours significantly shorter than nighttime.
+Conversely, in the Southern Hemisphere, it's the longest day of the year with the sun shining longer than any other day.

-The word “solstice” combines the Latin words sol (the Sun) and sistere (to stand still).
-Symbolically, this is a time of hush and pause, but also celebration.
-In the north, the Winter Solstice is a symbolic rebirth.
-It’s when the Sun has reached its lowest point — and from this day on, the light begins increasing again.
-In the south, the light has reached its glorious culmination.
-Both events are threshold moments and transitions to honor.
+The word 'solstice' derives from the Latin words sol (the Sun) and sistere (to stand still).
+Symbolically, this is a time of pause but also vibrant celebration.
+In the Northern Hemisphere, the Winter Solstice signifies a symbolic rebirth.
+It marks the Sun's lowest point on the horizon, after which daylight hours gradually lengthen.
+In the Southern Hemisphere, this time witnesses the culmination of the Sun's radiant power.
+Both hemispheres experience threshold moments and transitions to honor.

 At Samhain, the Goddess followed the God into the Underworld and the Earth began its long winter slumber.
-As the Wheel turns to Yule, the Goddess is with child and gives birth to the tiny Oak King, God of the waxing Sun.
-The Old God or Holly King is defeated and returns to the Underworld to rest until Summer Solstice when he will again be reborn as Lord of the waning Sun.
+As the Wheel turns to Yule, the Goddess is with child and gives birth to the tiny Oak King, spirit of the waxing Sun.
+The Holly King is defeated and returns to the Underworld to rest until Summer Solstice when he will again be reborn as spirit of the waning Sun.

 The Oak King & The Holly King

-A central myth for this time of year is of the fight between the Holly King and the Oak King.
-In Celtic mythology, both take turns ruling for half of the year, both fight for the favor and love of the Goddess and both surrender their life force for the well-being of the land.
+A central myth associated with this time of year is the fight between the Holly King and the Oak King.
+In Celtic mythology, these two figures take turns ruling for half of the year, fighting for the favor and love of the Goddess.
+Both willingly surrender their life force for the well-being of the land.
 In truth, they are one.

 This battle has a few different perspective based on traditions.
-From Wiccan and neo-pagan perspectives, the solar year is the result of a cyclic battle between the Holly King, the representation of darkness, and the Oak King, the representation of light.
-The Holly King is at the height of his power at the winter solstice, but it is also at this moment that the Oak King is reborn.
-He gains power, defeating the Holly King at the spring equinox, and comes to the height of his power at the summer solstice, when the Holly King is reborn again.
-The cycle repeats eternally through the Wheel of the Year.
+From Wiccan and neo-pagan perspectives, the solar year is interpreted as a cyclical battle between the Holly King, representing darkness, and the Oak King, representing light.
+The Holly King's power reaches its peak at the winter solstice, but it is also at this moment the Oak King is reborn.
+The Oak King gains power, ultimately defeating the Holly King at the spring equinox, and reaching his own peak of power at the summer solstice, when the Holly King is reborn anew.
+The cycle repeats eternally as the Wheel turns, mirroring the natural rhythm of the year.

 The myth is a reminder that nothing lasts forever.
-Each one brings gifts that are needed – a time for growth, activity and blooming, a time for withdrawing, letting things pass and slowing down.
+Each one brings gifts that are needed – a time for growth, activity and blooming, while the other encourages introspection, surrender, and a gentle slowing down.
+This dance of life and death is essential for the continuous renewal of the natural world.

 Like every festival in the wheel of the year, Yule/the winter solstice is a reminder to honor our connection to the natural world.
 It is a way we can celebrate the change in seasons without traditional holidays, gifts, or decorations.
 Instead, we can honor winter through rituals and self-care, looking specifically to our ancestors and heritage for inspiration.

-Get outside and forage on the day of the solstice to connect with the earth and season.
+Go outside and forage on the day of the solstice to connect with the earth and season.
 Forage pine cones, sticks, and evergreens to make your own crafts, ornaments, and decorations for your home and altar.
 Bringing in flowers and plants from outside stems from solstice traditions of recognizing life during the dead of winter.
-Since these were the plants that thrived during the winter months, they were brought in to decorate one’s home during the holidays.
+Since these were the plants that thrived during the winter months, they were brought in to decorate homes during the holidays.

 Wake up early on the day of the winter solstice to watch the sunrise.
 Close your eyes, feel the sun’s warmth on your face.
 Observe how the sun lights up the world around you.
 Bring a journal and write down any thoughts that come to mind.
 When the sun peeks over the horizon, toast the sun with words such as these: “Sunshine of my soul, radiant and beloved star, I salute you.
 I welcome you.
 I thank you.”

 Make/burn a yule log.
 You may even find one from foraging.
-Bring it home and decorate it with candles, ribbon, and spruce branches.
-You could use it as a centerpiece for your dinner table or on your altar.
+Bring it home and decorate it with candles, ribbon, pine cones, spruce branches, whatever you have.
+You can use it as a centerpiece for your dinner table or on your altar.
 If you have a fireplace you may even burn it on the day of the solstice.
 Or burn it outside in a bonfire.

-• Because each type of wood is associated with various magical and spiritual properties, logs from different types of trees might be burned to get a variety of effects.
-Aspen is the wood of choice for spiritual understanding, while the mighty oak is symbolic of strength and wisdom.
-A family hoping for a year of prosperity might burn a log of pine, while a couple hoping to be blessed with fertility would drag a bough of birch to their hearth.
+Different types of wood are believed to possess unique magical and spiritual properties.
+Burning logs from different trees was thought to produce a variety of effects.
+Aspen wood, for example, was favored for enhancing spiritual understanding, while the mighty oak symbolized strength and wisdom.
+A family in need of prosperous year might burn a log of pine, while a couple seeking fertility blessings may bring a bough of birch to their hearth.

 Step 1: Carve out lines of the orange skin using a peeler.
 Then, using a toothpick or skewer, begin to poke holes in your oranges following any pattern you like.
 (I like to make rune shapes with mine for extra protection around the home).
 Be sure to space your holes about 1/4-inch apart since the orange pomander balls will shrink as they dry.